IgniteUI/igniteui-docfx/en/components/grids_templates/sizing.md

     ![](../../images/grid_sizing/height-null-24rows.jpg)

+**Note:** Due to this behavior if the grid data contains too many rows, it might have significant performance impact to the browser, since all rows would be rendered without virtualization.

 #### Pixels

 Setting the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) `height` in pixels is more straightforward since the grid will size to that specific size in all occasions similarly to how `width` in pixels is set.